 Greenwood is a neighborhood in Tulsa, Oklahoma.
 The community was known as Black Wall Street.
-It was one of the most successful and wealthiest black communities in the country.
+It was one of the country’s most successful and wealthiest black communities.

-Unfortunately, the worst race riot in this country’s history happened there as well.
+Unfortunately, the worst race riot in this country’s history also happened there.
 Here are some links about ‘The Black Wall Street.”

-It sucks that I didn’t learn the majority of these facts while I was in school.
-Many of these are truely little known black history facts that no one knows about.
-I’m in my thirties, I can guarantee the younger generation doesn’t know this stuff either.
+It sucks that I didn’t learn most of these facts while in school.
+Many of these are truly little-known black history facts that no one knows about.
+I’m in my thirties, and I can guarantee the younger generation doesn’t know this stuff either.

 Did you already know any of these facts?
 Have you ever heard of Black Wall Street before?
-What other little known black history facts do you know?
+What other black history facts do you know?